 The OSHA 300 form is used to record all reportable injuries that occur in the workplace, including a recordable shift in hearing from baseline.
 This form tracks when the injury was identified, the name and title of the employee, and the number of days they could potentially be away from work or restricted to light duty.
 We’ll cover details on how to maintain an OSHA 300 form, including when recordable shifts need to be filed as well as what to do if additional information becomes available in future (e.g. retests).

 Managing Occupational Hearing Testing Data

-Bringing your program in-house starts with clean data which can be a challenge for some companies.
+Bringing your program in-house starts with clean data, which can be challenging for some companies.
 We’ll cover the importance of establishing up-to-date baseline records and review the common issue of missing or incomplete records.